Frequently Asked Questions

 What I can say is that people who show up daily, even imperfectly, tend to find more clarity, more calm, and a quieter relationship with their own mind over time.
 The noise doesn't disappear, but your relationship to it changes.
 And that changes everything.

-• There's a feminine vibe here, and it comes from my feminine soul.
-In the west, it does seem like more women than men tend to be drawn to yoga.
+There's a feminine vibe here for sure, and it comes from my feminine soul.

-But yoga has always been for every single one of us on the planet, and this is too.
-The practices themselves invite us all to touch into the more feminine, subtle, receptive, creative energies within us, the part that goes deep, beyond the body and the mind.
-Feminine intuition.
-We all have it.
+Yoga has always been for every single one of us on the planet, and this is too.
+The practices themselves invite us all to touch into the more feminine, subtle, receptive energies within us, the parts that go deep, beyond the body and the mind.
+We can all go there.

-• No. The short answer is: yoga is a system of self-discovery based on your own direct experience.
+No. Yoga is a system of self-discovery based on your own direct experience.
 You do it your way.

 Whatever your background or beliefs, you are welcome here.